sim-o/react-native-practice/README.md

 if at some point you install this dependency (it does helpful things), the detox tests may stop working.
 There is a workaround in starter.test.ts that opens the app within the dev app within the simulator and dismisses the developer menu.

+## Notifications

+Follow the instructions at https://docs.expo.dev/push-notifications/push-notifications-setup/

+Note: at time of writing this readme, the instructions above are incorrect when referring to the `googleServicesFile` property in `app.json`.
+This property should be added at `expo.android.googleServicesFile` rather than `android.googleServicesFile`.
+If you follow the documentation exactly, you will receive no warnings, the notifications will just fail when building your own app.